NomicFoundation/hardhat/docs/guides/create-plugin.md

 ---
-prev: 'create-task'
+prev: "create-task"
-next: 'truffle-migration'
+next: "truffle-migration"
 ---

 # Creating a plugin

 In this guide, we will explore the creation of plugins for Buidler, which are the key component for integrating other tools.

 Because of the way some Ethereum tools and libraries are designed, it’s not easy or even possible to get them to work together.
 Through its flexible design Buidler allows most tools to play along through short and simple plugins.